timweiss/coding-blog/posts/swift-stuff/building-a-fully-working-contact-list-in-swiftui.md

 <br>

-## Structure
-**Overview**

-1. Why this guide exists
-2. App structure, capabilities

-**Technical**

-3. Fetching contacts, own model (for what?)
-4. Main view (all contacts, ordered)
-5. Creating a new contact
-6. Detail view and editing a contact

-**Conclusion**

-7. Quick summary what we did
-8. Forward looking: more labels, pulling in images

 ## 1. Why this exists
 In a recent project, I needed to build a contact list which displays all system contacts.
 While this wasn’t too hard to achieve, I had to incorporate a lot of stuff I have only learned about then, as I’m still relatively new to building iOS apps.
 The existing guides were either still for mainly UIKit based apps or only covered the basics.